loopbackio/loopback-next/docs/site/hasOne-relation.md

   id: number;

   // if you'd like to use this property as the source id
-  // of a certain relation that relates to a model `Foo`
+  // of a certain relation that relates to a model `Manufacturer`
   @property({
     type: 'number',
   })